 \subsection{Dual-Density Control for Efficient Gaussian Densification}

-To further validate the effect of our DDC strategy, we conduct an ablation study on the number of Gaussians, as shown in Tab.~\ref{tab:DDC_ablation2}, which reports per-scene results on the DTU dataset.
-With the Adaptive Density Control used in vanilla 3DGS, the accumulated pixel-wise gradients from image and normal losses frequently trigger excessive Gaussian splitting, resulting in inefficient over-densification.
-In contrast, DDC reduces the Gaussian count by 17\% on average while preserving scene fidelity across all scenes.
+To further validate the effect of DDC on Gaussian growth, we conduct an ablation study on on the DTU dataset, as shown in Tab.~\ref{tab:DDC_ablation2}, which reports per-scene Gaussian counts.
+With the Adaptive Density Control (ADC) used in vanilla 3DGS, the accumulated pixel-wise gradients from image and normal losses frequently trigger excessive Gaussian splitting, resulting in inefficient over-densification.
+In contrast, DDC reduces the Gaussian count by 17\% on average while preserving rendering fidelity across all scenes.

-By jointly considering image-space and geometry-space gradients, DDC triggers densification only when it meaningfully reduces the overall dual-gradient loss, effectively suppressing redundant growth.
-This produces geometry-aware densification that remains compact and well-structured, significantly reducing memory usage and improving the computational efficiency of PBR, since fewer Gaussians participate in ray sampling and shading evaluations.
+By jointly considering photometric and geometric gradients, DDC triggers densification only when the combined gradients indicate meaningful refinement, effectively suppressing redundant growth.
+This produces geometry-aware densification that remains compact and geometrically consistent, significantly reducing memory usage and improving the computational efficiency of inverse PBR, since fewer Gaussians participate in ray sampling and shading evaluations.
 The resulting representation is lightweight yet geometrically accurate, supporting high-quality rendering and stable relighting.